Loughton tube station: The station today

 The station has four platform faces and three tracks, with the middle bi-directional track usually used for services that terminate at the station.
 Those eastbound services that terminate at Loughton mostly return to central London, although some go into Loughton sidings (usually after the evening peak and late at night) which can accommodate 10 trains.
 A traincrew depot ("the Powerhouse") was converted from the matching electrical substation to the north-east of the station in 2006.

-Services and connections

 Services

-Loughton station is on the Central line between Buckhurst Hill to the west and Debden to the east.
+Loughton station is on the Central line in London fare zone 6.
+It is between Buckhurst Hill to the west and Debden to the east.
 The typical off-peak service in trains per hour (tph) is: